Noordin Mohammad Top

-Noordin Mohammad Top (11 August 1968 – 17 September 2009) was a Malaysian Muslim extremist.
-He was also referred to as Noordin, Din Moch Top, Muh Top, Top M or Mat Top.
+Noordin Mohammad Top (11 August 1968 – 17 September 2009) was a Malaysian-born terrorist and extremist who was believed to be masterminded the series of terrorist attacks in Indonesia in the 2000s (including the Bali bombings in 2002 and 2005, as well as the Jakarta bombings in 2003, 2004 and 2009).
 Until his death, he was Indonesia's most wanted Islamist militant.

-Born in Kluang, Johor, Malaysia, he is thought to have been a key bomb-maker and/or financier, for Jemaah Islamiyah (JI) along with Jamaah Ansharut Tauhid (JAT), and to have left it, setting up the more violent splinter group Tanzim Qaedat al-Jihad.
-Noordin was reported by the FBI to be "an explosives expert", and "an officer, recruiter, bomb maker and trainer for the Jemaah Islamiah (JI) group."
+Noordin was born in Kluang, Johor, Malaysia.
+His father, Moch Top, was a Javanese immigrant to Malaysia.
+He is thought to have been a key bomb-maker and financier for Jemaah Islamiyah (JI) and Jamaah Ansharut Tauhid (JAT).
+Noordin was reported by the FBI to be "an explosives expert", and a bomb maker for the Jemaah Islamiah group.

-Once in Indonesia, he married using the assumed name Abdurrachman Aufi.
+Once in Indonesia, he married using the assumed name Abdurrahman Aufi.
 His wife, Munfiatun, was jailed in June 2005, for concealing information about his whereabouts.

-Noordin and Azahari Husin were thought to have masterminded various bombings across Indonesia, mostly in early 2000s.